A Facial With Psoriasis: A Self-Care Resolution

 My New Years Resolution is to invest more in self-care.
-This has been my resolution for several years so this time I made sure it would happen- I booked a facial every month for the first three months of 2019.
+This has been my resolution for several years.
+This time I made sure it would happen, I booked a facial every month for the first three months of 2019.

 Fearing the exfoliation

 The first part of the treatment was a machine exfoliating ‘using tiny blades’ to remove the top layer of dead skin.
 Slightly alarmed, I asked how serious this was, I was told the top layer of dead skin is cut away.